kellenwiltshire/women-on-par/README.md

 # Women On Par

 Custom Web App for a Golf League.
-When finished this site will allow it's users to enter their score and set their availability for the following week.
-The Admin's will be able to generate a schedule and post news for its members.
+This site allows it's users to enter their score and set their availability for the following week.
+The Admin's are able to generate a schedule and post news for its members.

 ## Lessons Learned